openvar/variantValidator/MANUAL.md

 user = vvadmin
 password = var1ant
 ```
-needs to be changed if the variant validator database login details are different.
+needs to be changed if the VariantValidator database login details are different.

 The section
 ```